nisht18/qft-independent-study/README.md

 ## 📚 Core Curriculum & Textbooks
 The trajectory of this study synthesizes pedagogical introductions with advanced methods in statistical mechanics:
 1. **Primary Text:** *Methods of Quantum Field Theory in Statistical Physics* by A.A.
 Abrikosov, L.P.
 Gorkov, and I.E. Dzyaloshinski.
-2. **Supplementary Text:** *Quantum Field Theory for the Gifted Amateur* by Tom Lancaster and Stephen J. Blundell.

 # 📂 Repository Structure